Alipakkr/Voyawander/README.md

 <h1>Voyawander</h1>
 ## About :-
-Welcome to the Voyawander  Travelling Website project!
-This open-source project aims to provide a simple and user-friendly platform for booking hotels,flights and destinations online.
-Whether you're a developer looking to contribute or a user looking to book a hotel, this README will guide you through the project and its features.
+Voyawander is a travel website that offers a seamless platform for exploring destinations, booking hotels and flights, and connecting with a vibrant travel community.
+Join us to discover the beauty of journeys and make lasting memories.

 ## Tech Stacks Used :-